NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 ## Conclusion

-The results do not support the existence of a universally superior portfolio construction method.
+The results do not support the existence of a universally superior portfolio construction method under parameter uncertainty.

-The Equal Weight portfolio achieved the highest out-of-sample Sharpe Ratio and therefore generated the strongest risk-adjusted performance over the observation period.
-This finding highlights the remarkable robustness of simple diversification in the presence of forecasting uncertainty.
+Across all tested optimization frameworks, the Equal Weight portfolio achieved the highest out-of-sample Sharpe Ratio and consistently generated the strongest risk-adjusted performance.
+This result highlights the remarkable robustness of simple diversification when expected returns must be estimated rather than known.

-At the same time, the stochastic optimization framework produced the lowest portfolio volatility and the most stable risk profile among all optimization-based approaches.
-Although this came at the expense of lower annualized returns, the resulting reduction in portfolio risk may be attractive for more risk-averse investors.

-The remaining optimization frameworks occupied an intermediate position, providing different trade-offs between return maximization and risk control.

-Consequently, the preferred portfolio construction method depends on the investor's objective function rather than on a universally optimal solution.

-Investors seeking the highest risk-adjusted return would prefer the Equal Weight portfolio.
-Investors prioritizing stability and volatility reduction may prefer the Stochastic Optimization approach.
-Investors seeking more conservative portfolio allocations may favor Robust or Distributionally Robust Optimization approaches.
+While advanced optimization techniques incorporated forecasts, covariance estimates, transaction costs, turnover constraints, and robustness adjustments, none of the optimized portfolios were able to consistently outperform the naive Equal Weight benchmark on a risk-adjusted basis.

+Among the optimization-based approaches, Stochastic Optimization achieved the strongest Sharpe Ratio and the lowest volatility under the Random Forest forecasting specification.
+Mean-Variance, Ellipsoidal Robust, and Distributionally Robust Optimization produced intermediate results, reflecting different trade-offs between expected return and risk control.

+An additional finding of the study is that improvements in forecasting accuracy do not necessarily translate into superior portfolio performance.
+Although Random Forest achieved the strongest forecasting performance on the independent test set, the resulting optimized portfolios still failed to outperform the Equal Weight benchmark.
+This observation further illustrates the challenges associated with parameter uncertainty in practical portfolio optimization.

+The robustness analysis using XGBoost forecasts led to the same overarching conclusion: Equal Weight remained the strongest portfolio on a risk-adjusted basis despite noticeable changes in the relative ranking of the optimization-based approaches.

-Overall, the results suggest that the choice of portfolio construction method should be aligned with the investor's risk preferences, investment horizon, and tolerance for estimation uncertainty rather than with a single performance metric.
+Overall, the findings suggest that portfolio optimization remains highly sensitive to estimation error and forecasting uncertainty.
+Consequently, the choice of portfolio construction method should be aligned with the investor's objectives, risk tolerance, and confidence in return forecasts rather than with a single optimization framework.

+The results provide empirical support for the view that simple diversification remains a highly competitive benchmark, even when advanced forecasting and optimization techniques are employed.